-Ankle problems can cause a range of symptoms including pain, swelling and stiffness.
+Ankle problems can cause a range of symptoms including:

-In many cases, new or flare-up of long-standing ankle problems should begin to settle within 6 weeks without the need to see a healthcare professional.
+In many cases, new pain or a flare-up of long-standing ankle problems should begin to settle within 6 weeks without the need to see a healthcare professional.

 When to seek help

-- there's been significant trauma, for example a fall from height or direct blow to the ankle
+- there's been new significant trauma within the last 7 days, for example a fall from height or direct blow to the ankle

 - your ankle is misshapen